jovv/python-bootcamp-docker/PRESENT.md

 * (data) applications

-should _just work_:
+and we expect

 * libraries and dependencies
-* Operating System
+* operating system
-* Infrastructure
+* infrastructure

+to  _just work_

 . . .

+Our application:

+* web server - node.js
+* database - PostgreSQL
+* cache - Redis

+. . .

+Issues:

+* dependencies impact different levels, down to hardware
+* compatibility matrix ~> spaghetti
+* fix one thing, break another

 # Solution #1

 Virtual Machines (VMs)

 >A virtual machine (VM) runs a full-blown “guest” operating system with virtual access to host resources through a hypervisor.
-In general, VMs incur a lot of overhead beyond what is being consumed by your application logic.
+In general, VMs incur a lot of overhead **beyond** what is being consumed by your application logic.

 ```
 App 1       App 2       App N